-The States Parties recognise that transparency and the open exchange of information, through both formal mechanisms under the Convention and other informal means, are essential to ending the era of anti-personnel mines.
+The States Parties recognise that transparency and the open exchange of information, through both formal mechanisms under the Convention and other informal means, are essential to achieving the Convention's aims.
 The States Parties also recognise that dialogue informed by accurate and high quality information can support cooperation and assistance and accelerate the Convention's implementation.
-To this end, in addition to commitments to transparency found elsewhere in this action plan, the States Parties commit to the following:
+To this end, the States Parties will take the following actions:

-- 24. All States Parties will provide high quality and updated information annually as required by the Convention and provide additional information in a voluntary manner. - 25.
-The States Parties will draw on information provided as required and on a voluntary basis to engage in cooperative dialogue with a view to enhancing cooperation and assistance efforts and the overall implementation of the Convention. - 26.
-Each State Party that has retained anti-personnel mines for reasons permitted by the Convention will regularly review the number of anti-personnel mines retained to ensure that they constitute the minimum number absolutely necessary for permitted purposes, destroy all those exceeding that number, where appropriate explore available alternatives to using live anti-personnel mines for training and research activities, and annually report on the plans for and actual use of anti-personnel mines retained, explaining any increase or decrease in the number of retained anti-personnel mines.
+- 25. All States Parties will provide high quality and updated information annually, as required by the Convention, and provide additional information in a voluntary manner.
+Where applicable, those States Parties without implementation obligations will make use of the simplified tools for fulfilling their Article 7 obligations. - 26.
+The States Parties will draw on information provided as required and on a voluntary basis to engage in cooperative dialogue with a view to enhancing cooperation and assistance efforts, as well as the overall implementation of the Convention.
+This will contribute to making the exchange of information an effective management tool in support of the implementation of all the Convention's obligations. - 27.
+Each State Party that has retained anti-personnel mines for reasons permitted by the Convention will regularly review the number of retained anti-personnel mines to ensure that they constitute the minimum number absolutely necessary for permitted purposes, destroy all those exceeding that number, where appropriate explore available alternatives to using live anti-personnel mines for training and research activities.
+States Parties will annually report, on a voluntary basis, on the plans for and actual use of retained anti-personnel mines explaining any increase or decrease in the number of retained anti-personnel mines.